paltalabs/instance-persistent-dos-soroban/README.md

 After 1653 pushs I get a `ResourceLimitExceeded` error.
 Check the [Attack_1_Error_Message.md](Attack_1_Error_Message.md) for the complete error message

 By doing `ls -alh instance-vector-light/target/wasm32-unknown-unknown/release/instance_vector_light.wasm ` we get that the contract is 734 bytes.
-Which is around 0,717 kb.
-We can guess that each push increases the storage in around (66560-734)/1653 = 39,822 bytes
+We can guess that each push increases the storage in around (64*1024-734)/1653 = 39,2 bytes...
+It does makes a bit of sense, due that Stellar Addresses are of 32 bytes.. and we can think that the rest is metadata?

 # Situation 2: Instance, vector, heavy
 This contract stores information in a **vector** that increases in using **instance** type of storage.
 But the contract is **very light**.